Turnpike and dissipativity in generalized discrete-time stochastic linear-quadratic optimal control: Numerical examples

 with $K = -(7.679, -0.388)$ and initial distribution $\XstatOpt(0) \sim \Normal(\mu^s, \Sigma^s)$ where

 (all numbers are rounded to four digits).
-To visualize the different turnpike behaviors defined in Section~\ref{sec:Turnpike} we solve the given OCP~\eqref{example} over different optimization horizons $N=20,30,\ldots,80$.
-To this end, we use Polynomial Chaos Expansion (PCE) and its \emph{Julia} implementation \emph{PolyChaos.jl} \cite{Muehlpfordt2020} for obtaining the solutions numerically.
+Here we have obtained $K$ by solving the Riccati equation \eqref{eq:algRiccati} and the expectation $\mu_s$ as well as the linear shift in $\UstatOpt(k)$ are determined as explained in Remark~\ref{rem:StationaryExpectation}.
+The covariance $\Sigma^s$ is then computed by solving the Lyapunov-equation $\Sigma^s = (A+BK) \Sigma^s (A+BK)^T + \Sigma_W$, cf.\ \cite[Lemma~3]{CDCPaper}.
+Note that in general this approach is not sufficient to fully characterize the stationary distribution, but since here we are considering a purely Gaussian setting, the stationary distribution must be Gaussian again due to the linearity of the system and is thus fully characterized by its first two moments.
+To visualize the different turnpike behaviors defined in Section~\ref{sec:Turnpike}, we solve OCP~\eqref{example} over different optimization horizons $N=20,30,\ldots,80$.
+To this end, we use Polynomial Chaos Expansions (PCE) and its \emph{Julia} implementation \emph{PolyChaos.jl} \cite{Muehlpfordt2020} for obtaining the solutions numerically.
 For an introduction to PCE we refer to \cite{Sullivan2015} and for more details on its usage for our simulations to \cite{Ou2021}.
-Figure~\ref{fig:CSTRGaussianDiffExp} shows the mean-square distance between the stationary pair $(\XstatOpt\args,\UstatOpt\args)$ and the solutions of the OCP~\eqref{example}, where we can clearly observe the turnpike property from Theorem~\ref{thm:TurnpikeL2}.
+Figure~\ref{fig:CSTRGaussianDiffExp} shows the mean-square distance between the stationary pair $(\XstatOpt\args,\UstatOpt\args)$ and the solutions of OCP~\eqref{example} where we can clearly observe the turnpike property from Theorem~\ref{thm:TurnpikeL2}.
 Here, we approximated the mean-square distance via Monte-Carlo simulations

 and